-Wondering what supplies you need for easy canning and preserving?
-This list of essential and nice to have items will see you putting up food in no time.
+Wondering what's really needed for simple canning and preserving of the season's best fruit and vegetables?
+This list of essential and nice to have easy canning supplies will see you putting up food in no time.

-Note: I do not recommend getting one of those canning supplies kits.
+NOTE: I do not recommend getting one of those all-in-one canning supplies kits you see around.
 They do not have quality tools and contain things you just really don't need anymore (lid holder, magnetic lid wand, etc.).
 They are also almost exclusively plastic, which I also don't recommend (see more on this below).

-First up are 11 canning essentials (though number 11 is a nice-to-have item that snuck on the list!).
+11 12 canning essentials (though number 11 is actually a "nice-to-have" item that snuck on the list!):

-- The flat bottom- it doesn't rock on electric burners (and is supposed to be safe for glass-top stoves!)
+- The flat bottom- it doesn't rock on electric burners - and is safe for glass-top stoves!

-- The clear glass lid (finally see the state of the boil without lifting the lid!!!)
+- The clear glass lid - you can finally see the state of the boil without lifting the lid!!!

-- It won't rust like my enamel one had over the years.
+- It won't rust like the enamel ones do over the years.

 - I can use it like a regular stock pot when I need a large amount - something I would never do with the flimsy enamel pot.